kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part2.md

         COUNT(DISTINCT p.ProjectID) as ActiveProjects,
         SUM(p.Budget) as TotalProjectBudget,
         AVG(p.Budget) as AvgProjectBudget,
-        COUNT(CASE WHEN p.ProjectStatus = 'Completed' THEN 1 END) as CompletedProjects,
+        COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) as CompletedProjects,
-        COUNT(CASE WHEN p.ProjectStatus = 'Active' THEN 1 END) as CurrentActiveProjects,
+        COUNT(CASE WHEN p.Status = 'Active' THEN 1 END) as CurrentActiveProjects,
-        COUNT(CASE WHEN p.ProjectStatus = 'On Hold' THEN 1 END) as ProjectsOnHold
+        COUNT(CASE WHEN p.Status = 'On Hold' THEN 1 END) as ProjectsOnHold
     FROM Departments d
         LEFT JOIN Employees e ON d.DepartmentID = e.DepartmentID
         LEFT JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID